Boulder Junction: A Great Winter Silent-Sports Destination

 Boulder Junction is a premier Northwoods silent sports destination, and that remains true when the snow flies.
 Our forest trails offer a world of winter adventure.
-Boulder Junction is an ideal silent sports getaway spot—we have a perfect mix of trails and Northwoods beauty, as well as the amenities you need, including snowshoe and cross-country ski rentals and lodging properties with easy access to the trails.
+Boulder Junction is an ideal silent sports getaway spot—we have a perfect mix of trails and Northwoods beauty, as well as the amenities you need, including lodging properties with easy access to the trails.

 Where can you find trails in Boulder Junction?

 You can find trails right in Boulder Junction.
 A good trail for families or people wanting an easier experience can be found at Boulder Junction Winter Park.
 There’s a relatively flat mile-long loop that offers some nice scenery.
 Nearby, the Lumberjack Trail offers miles more to explore.
-Or take in the scenery on the North Trout Lake Trail.
-Find more information on snowshoeing and skiing here.
+Or consider taking in the scenery, and snowshoe the North Trout Lake Trail.

 Where can you rent skis and snowshoes?